 (2014 – 2018)

-These multiple exposures are combined with appropriated, repurposed photographs taken from the billboards and advertising material of the developments themselves.
-The final feature of Metropole is an extensive investigation into the activities of many of the property developers behind these schemes, including the extensive use of opaque offshore financial structures and unaccountable political lobbying.
+Multiple exposure photographs are combined with appropriated, repurposed photographs taken from the billboards of the developments, alongside extensive research into the property developers behind these schemes, including their extensive use of opaque offshore financial structures and unaccountable political lobbying.